 Sport betting is more popular in the UK than in any other country.
 Punters can wager online, on mobiles and in kiosks in the streets.
 This leads to the exchange of millions of pounds between sportsbooks and punters on a daily basis in different types of sports.
 So, we are looking at the sport that attracts more punters or the one that is most popular with punters all over the country.
-You can also find bonuses specified to these sports, for example, the sports betting comparison site Max Free Bets has a primary purpose to give their customers the best free bets in the UK.
+You can also find bonuses specified to these sports, for example, the sports betting comparisons have a primary purpose to give their customers the best free bets.

 Whenever you are talking about the most popular sport for betting in the UK, you cannot but start with football, which is the number one sport in the entire country.
 Every other week in the country, millions of fans commute from one city to the other, to show support to their various teams.
 Majority of these fans love gambling and enjoy betting on football.
 It has become a traditional thing to use the weekly football ACCA as a reference point.
 In most of the pubs in the country, people chat about who will get to score the first goal in the next match.
 In most of the post-game analysis, people look at those who worn and those who lost their bets.
 Betting has become one with sports in the UK and other countries.
 But in the UK, betting is more entangled with football.

 Up to 7.9 million people viewed the 2017 English FA cup final, revealing how strong and popular the game of football is among the locals.
 More than 500 million people are also expected to view the Champions League final game in 2020.
 You can simply understand why football will always be at the center stage of sports betting in the world, if you consider the fact that there are thousands of markets in hundreds of leagues across the world, presenting innumerable opportunities for bets 24 hours of every day.